City on Scott:

 At 26, Scott brought a wealth of experience to a City side benefitted no end from her defensive capabilities and eye for goal.
 She played a key role in England Women’s 2011 and 2014 World Cup [qualifying] campaigns.
-She has also represented Great Britain at the London Olympics.

 The box-to-box midfielder began her career at hometown club Sunderland before signing for Everton in 2006.
 Signing for City eight years later, Scott conceded to being impressed by the professionalism at City Women.